giffyglyph/foundry-5e-monster-maker/docs/DEV_TODO.md

 * Converting monsters to Scalers doesn't always work
 * Skins don't seem to work
+* Had a weird thing where an trait would lose its save target sometimes for unclear reasons

 ## Testing Stuff
 * Test attacking/rolling saves